Cincinnati Reds minor league players: Luke Holman

 Luke Kenneth Holman (born January 6, 2003) is an American professional baseball pitcher in the Cincinnati Reds organization.

 Holman attended Wilson High School in West Lawn, Pennsylvania, where he played baseball.
 As a senior in 2021, he pitched to a 7–1 record, a 0.88 ERA, and 113 strikeouts over 55 2/3 innings.
 He was selected by the Toronto Blue Jays in the 20th round of the 2021 Major League Baseball draft, but did not sign and instead enrolled at the University of Alabama to play college baseball for the Alabama Crimson Tide.

 As a freshman at Alabama in 2022, Holman appeared in 15 games in relief, going 0–2 with a 5.68 ERA over 19 innings.
 He moved into the starting rotation as a sophomore in 2023 and went 7–4 with a 3.67 ERA over 15 starts.
 After the season, he transferred to Louisiana State University (LSU).
 He was also selected to play for the Team USA Collegiate National Baseball Team.
 Holman started 16 games for LSU in 2024 and went 9–4 with a 2.75 ERA and 127 strikeouts over 91 2/3 innings.

 Holman was selected by the Cincinnati Reds with the 71st overall pick in the 2024 Major League Baseball draft.
 On July 23, 2024, Holman signed with the Reds on a contract worth $997,000.
 He made his professional debut in 2025 with the Daytona Tortugas.
 After two starts, he was placed on the 7-day injured list before being transferred to the full-season injured list, thus ending his season.
+Holman underwent Tommy John surgery shortly after, and began the 2026 season on the 60-day injured list while recovering.
+He pitched in a total of four games for the year and had a 2.70 ERA and nine strikeouts.
+After the season, Holman was assigned to play in the Arizona Fall League with the Peoria Javelinas.

 Holman was diagnosed with anaplastic large-cell lymphoma when he was seven and underwent chemotherapy for one year before returning to baseball.